Separation can be a difficult and challenging time whether you are married, in a de facto or same-sex relationship, or a grandparent.

 Relationship Matters’ Family Dispute Resolution (FDR) services can help resolve conflicts around parenting arrangements, property and money through a respectful, professional and structured process.

-Relationship Matters’ accredited FDR practitioners work impartially with the separated couple and/or other parties to help them communicate affectively and identify unresolved issues, future options and negotiate agreements.
+Relationship Matters’ accredited FDR practitioners work impartially with the separated couple and/or other parties to help them communicate effectively and identify unresolved issues, future options and negotiate agreements.

 Relationship Matters is approved by the Federal Attorney-General’s Department under the provision of the Family Law Act 1975.
 This means that we are able to provide FDR services to couples that are required to undertake professionally facilitated mediation before lodging any court applications in relation to parenting issues.